ayoskip/farm/README.md

-# My Awesome Project
+# FARM PROJECT
-Write a short sentence or two about this project and what it does.
-Be sure to include a link and a screenshot (we're front end devs so we can actually see our work!).
+Clone or download file and open with text editor.
+Click on animals, they move and make sounds.

 **Link to project: https://codepen.io/Ayo_Skip/pen/xPZbmp

 ## How It's Made:

-**Tech used:** HTML, CSS, JavaScriptre you can really show off your passion and make up for that ten fold.
+**Tech used:** HTML, CSS, JavaScript

 ## Lessons Learned:
-How to make objects move on click with sound
+I learned how to make elements move on click with a specific sound.